 that serene and blessed mood, In which the affections gently lead us on, Until, the breath of this corporeal frame, And even the motion of our human blood Almost suspended, we are laid asleep In body, and become a living soul: While with an eye made quiet by the power Of harmony, and the deep power of joy, We see into the life of things. (lines 41-9)

-I think it is important to remember that the poem ‘On breathing the Nitrous Oxide’ was something just quickly jotted down in a notebook.
-Davy never even copied it out in a neat hand and as far as we know, it only exists in this one instance.
+I think it is important to remember that poems such as ‘On breathing nitrous oxide’ was something just quickly jotted down in a notebook.
+Davy never even copied it out in a neat hand and as far as we know, it only exists here in this one instance.
 I feel pretty sure that it was either composed while under the influence of nitrous oxide or soon after and is an attempt to get his feelings immediately down on paper.
 There is some evidence in the poem that he was struggling to express what he was feeling.
 Davy certainly never intended this poem to be published or possibly to be read by anyone else.
 I would never argue that it is a good poem but it is still interesting.
-(SR)

 © Lancaster University